Silvio Lorusso – Curriculum Vitae

 Short Biography

 Silvio Lorusso is a writer, artist and designer based in Lisbon, Portugal.
-In 2018, he published his first book entitled Entreprecariat.
-He is assistant professor and co-director of the Center for Other Worlds at the Lusófona University in Lisbon and a tutor at the Information Design department of Design Academy Eindhoven.
-Lorusso holds a Ph.D. in Design Sciences from the Iuav University of Venice.
+He published Entreprecariat (Onomatopee) in 2019 and What Design Can’t Do (Set Margins’) in 2023.
+Lorusso is an assistant professor and co-director of the Center for Other Worlds at the Lusófona University in Lisbon and a tutor at the Information Design department of Design Academy Eindhoven.
+He holds a Ph.D. in Design Sciences from the Iuav University of Venice.

 Medium Biography